strawgate/gemini-code-review-action/README.md

 - `pull_request_diff_chunk_size`: The chunk size of the diff of the pull request to generate a review comment.
 - `extra_prompt`: The extra prompt to generate a review comment.
 - `model`: The model to generate a review comment.
 We can use a model which is available in `openai.ChatCompletion.create`.
-- `temperature`: The temperature to generate a review comment.
-- `top_p`: The top_p to generate a review comment.
-- `max_tokens`: The max_tokens to generate a review comment.
-- `frequency_penalty`: The frequency_penalty to generate a review comment.
-- `presence_penalty`: The presence_penalty to generate a review comment.
 - `log_level`: The log level to print logs.

 As you might know, a model of OpenAI has limitation of the maximum number of input tokens.